prash5t/scrap-election-commission-nepal/README.md

 ## Get voter information of Nepal 🇳🇵

-Simple python project to perform ETL (Extract, transform, load) on voters information i.e. publicly available on the website of Election Comission Nepal
+Simple python project to perform web scraping on voters information i.e. publicly available on the website of Election Comission Nepal

-##### Description
+##### Short Description

-> Performs ETL (Extract, transform, load) on voters information
+> Downloads voters information on bulk
 > i.e. publicly available on the website of Election Comission Nepal

 ##### Instruction